Skip to Content

 Google Maps

-But if you’re using Google Maps to navigate, you can also use it to search for a rest stop along your route as you’re driving (of course, we mean your co-pilot/partner/navigator can use the app while you’re driving).
+As you may know from our extensive post on RV trip planners, there are a number of excellent trip-planning apps and sites.
+If you’re using Google Maps to navigate, you can use it to search for a rest stop along your route as you’re driving (of course, we mean your co-pilot/partner/navigator can use the app while you’re driving).

 Use the search feature to find rest areas.
 Tap the magnifying glass (search icon).
 If you don’t see an option listed to search rest areas, just tap the search button again, and type in “rest” and it will bring up the term “rest stops.”